The Ultimate Guide to Gastric Band

 How Do Gastric Bands Work?

-The principal is quite straightforward: an inflatable or adjustable silicone band is placed around the upper section of the stomach and locked.
+The principle is quite straightforward: an inflatable or adjustable silicone band is placed around the upper section of the stomach and locked.
 This creates a small chamber above the band with a narrow opening to the lower pouch.

 Made from biocompatible materials, the band can stay in the body without rejection or causing harm.
 Your surgeon can inflate or adjust it by injecting liquid into a tube via a port under your skin which alters the passage of food.